Rostom35/vGen/README.md

    }
 </code></pre>
 <ul>
-<li>Use &quot;exact&quot; to perform a routing to the exact url not on an url which start whith &quot;url&quot;.
-It also means that you have to respect a potential order.</li>
+<li>Use &quot;exact&quot; (by default its value is false) to perform a routing to the exact url not on an url which start whith &quot;url&quot;.
+It also means that you have to respect a * potential order.</li>
 </ul>
 </dd>
 <dt><a href="#external_views/layout">views/layout</a></dt>